SilvanTeufel/TopDownRTSCamLib_ReadMe/ReadMe.md

 Repeat this step with DefaultInput.ini .

-If The Keybindings are not working you can check the Pictures in:
+If the keybindings are not working you can check the pictures in:
 C:\Program Files\Epic Games\UE_5.0\Engine\Plugins\TopDownRTSCamLib\TopDownRTSCamLib\Document\Inputs
-and create the Keybindings by yourself
+and create the keybindings by yourself

 ## Test Example Map

 Open Unreal Editor.
-Open Folder (In Unreal Editor Folder Tab):
+Open folder (In Unreal Editor folder tab):
 All\Engine\Plugins\TopDownRTSCamLib\Content\Level\

 Open Unreal Editor.
-Open Folder (In Unreal Editor Folder Tab):
+Open folder (In Unreal Editor folder tab):
 All\Engine\Plugins\TopDownRTSCamLib\Content\Level\

 ## Example Blueprints

-Your can find Example Blueprints in the Unreal Editor as well:
+Your can find example Blueprints in the Unreal Editor as well:
 All\Engine\Plugins\TopDownRTSCamLib\Content\Blueprints

-This Blueprints use the Parentclasses from TopDownRTSCamLib Plugin, you can use for your Blueprints as well.
+This Blueprints use the Parent Classes from TopDownRTSCamLib Plugin, which you can use for your Blueprints as well.

 ## Parent Classes

-If TopDownRTSCamLib is installed the Classes can be used as Parent Class in Blueprint, so all functions from this class are available.
+If TopDownRTSCamLib is installed the Classes can be used as Parent Class in Blueprint, so all functions from this Class are available.
-Just use one of the Following Classes as Parentclass and or just choose them in your GameMode-Blueprint.
+Just use one of the following Classes as Parent Class and or just choose them in your GameMode Blueprint.
 Category = TopDownRTSCamLib

 Parentclasses are:

+- CameraBase
-- CameraPawn
+- CharacterBase
-- RTSHud
+- HUDBase
-- RTSPlayerController
+- ControllerBase
 - SelectedCharacterIcon
-- TopdownExampleCharacter

-For CameraPawn, if you want only to use the Functions and not run the Code in Tick and BeginPlay (which is automatically setup), just set the Variables to true:
+For CameraBase, if you want only to use the Functions and not run the Code in Tick and BeginPlay (which is automatically setup), just set the Variables to true:

 - DisableTick
 - DisableBeginPlay

-For RTSPlayerController, if you want to use the Controller, you have to adapt your Settings (Pictures in "Document/Inputs" Folder), or import the DefaultInput.ini and InputBackupTopDownRTSCamLib.ini inside the "Inputs" Folder.
+For ControllerBase, if you want to use the Controller, you have to adapt your Settings (Pictures in "Document/Inputs" Folder), or import the DefaultInput.ini and InputBackupTopDownRTSCamLib.ini inside the "Inputs" Folder.
 You also have to set Lock Viewport on Mouse as "always".

 ---

 Here is a List of the Classes and there Functions:

-### Class - CameraPawn
+### Class - CameraBase

 ```
 void CreateCameraComp();